qtile/qtile/docs/manual/config/groups.rst

     # allow mod3+1 through mod3+0 to bind to groups; if you bind your groups
     # by hand in your config, you don't need to do this.
-    from libqtile.dgroups import simple_key_binder
+    from liblavinder.dgroups import simple_key_binder
     dgroups_key_binder = simple_key_binder("mod3")

 Reference
 ---------

-.. qtile_class:: libqtile.config.Group
+.. lavinder_class:: liblavinder.config.Group
    :no-commands:

-.. autofunction:: libqtile.dgroups.simple_key_binder
+.. autofunction:: liblavinder.dgroups.simple_key_binder

 Group Matching
 ==============

-.. qtile_class:: libqtile.config.Match
+.. lavinder_class:: liblavinder.config.Match
    :no-commands:

-.. qtile_class:: libqtile.config.Rule
+.. lavinder_class:: liblavinder.config.Rule
    :no-commands:

 ScratchPad and DropDown
 =======================

-:class:`~libqtile.config.ScratchPad` is a special - by default invisible -
+:class:`~liblavinder.config.ScratchPad` is a special - by default invisible -
-group which acts as a container for :class:`~libqtile.config.DropDown` configurations.
+group which acts as a container for :class:`~liblavinder.config.DropDown` configurations.
 A `DropDown` can be configured to spawn a defined process and bind thats process' window to it.
 The associated window can then be shown and hidden by the lazy command ``dropdown_toggle()``
 (see :doc:`/manual/config/lazy`) from the ScratchPad group.
-Thus - for example - your favorite terminal emulator turns into a quake-like terminal by the control of qtile.
+Thus - for example - your favorite terminal emulator turns into a quake-like terminal by the control of lavinder.

 If the DropDown window turns visible it is placed as a floating window on top of the current group.